tweaked-programs/cccbridge/docs/peripherals/ScrollerBlockPeripheral.md

 # Scroller Pane

 ![Image title](../assets/images/peripherals/scroller_block.png){ align=left width="65" }
-This peripheral is used by the **Scroller Pane**.
+This peripheral is provided by the **Scroller Pane**.
 It allows players to provide an input as an number inside the world.
 The interface can be manipulated.

-The peripheral uses Create's NumberBehaviour selection screen. _(The same one you see whenever you e.g. adjust the speed on an **RotationalSpeedController**)_
+The peripheral uses Create's `NumberBehaviour` selection screen. _(The same one you see when you for example adjust the speed on an **RotationalSpeedController**)_

 ## Metadata